How does MiraVia help?

 - How can I continue my education?

 The supportive staff of MiraVia understands very well that each person’s situation is unique.
 We are here to help every young woman deal with her concerns through our professional, caring and life-affirming programs.
 These programs are:

 Our state of the art residential facility at the Belmont Abbey College campus provides free housing and support for pregnant college students throughout their pregnancy and beyond.
-Expectant students from any college or university are welcome to stay for up to two years while they pursue their academic and personal goals.
+Expectant students from any college or university are welcome to stay at our residential facility up until their child turns two years old while they pursue their academic and personal goals.
 While they are residents here, they can be enrolled in any local college or university in the surrounding area.

 MiraVia provides a supportive environment with all the amenities of campus life so that pregnant students can continue their higher education and their pregnancy.
 The program includes private living space, meals, professional counseling, limited childcare, life-skills classes and much more for up to two years.